things-to-do

 Baeza spainonfoot 15

-Baeza is best known for its Renaissance architecture, much of which was shaped by the influence of the architect Andrés de Vandelvira and his school.
-Vandelvira's distinctive style - characterized by classical columns, medallions, and ornate façades - defines the city's appearance.
+Baeza is best known for its Renaissance architecture, much of which was shaped by the architect Andrés de Vandelvira and his school.
+Vandelvira's distinctive style, characterised by classical columns, medallions, and ornate façades, defines the city's appearance.

 It's also famous as the place where Antonio Machado, one of Spain's great poets, taught French from 1912 to 1919 after the death of his young wife Leonor.
 Baeza even witnessed a historic meeting between Machado and Federico García Lorca when the younger poet visited as a student.